sgundeti/Hadoop/README.md

 Hadoop
 ======

-This repository contains all Hadoop tutorials and my hadoop work..!!
+This repository contains all Hadoop tutorials and my hadoop projects..!!